 What if you don’t have the cash to purchase a solar panel system right now but want to take advantage of the incentives currently in place that may not be available in the future?

-Terms can vary widely.
-Some installers even offer a zero down payment option .
-The installer as owner will take advantage of the tax credits, so if this is an option you are considering, the best terms will probably be available while the federal ITC is available.
+You may ask.
+What is the catch of this method.
+Well, the installer as the owner of solar panels will take advantage of the tax credit, which is still a significant amount.
+If this is an option you are considering, the best terms will probably be available while the federal ITC is available.

 The US Environmental Protection Agency estimates that the average household emits 20 metric tons of carbon pollution each year.
 A typical two person-household can reduce its carbon footprint by three to four tons annually by going solar .